JCR-UK

 (1823 - 9 May 1880)

 Edinburgh-born Rev. M. Rintel (m.
 Elvina nee Hart in 1849), was the son of Rabbi Myer Rintel of Edinburgh and was educated in Scotland and London.
 His only post in Britain was briefly as reader and shochet to the Brighton Hebrew Congregation, Sussex (1842-1843).
 By 1844 Rev. Rintel had emigrated to New South Wales, Australia, where he established and became principal of the Sydney Hebrew Academy.
 He went to Melbourne, Victoria, in 1849 to take charge of the newly-established Melbourne Hebrew Congregation, but following disputes, he left in 1857 to establish the rival Mikveh Israel Synagogue.
 Rev. Rintel helped to establish at Melbourne the first authorized Beth Din in the British Empire outside London, and became its chairman.
 The Chief Rabbi in London granted him the title Senior Minister of Melbourne.
 He died in Carlton, Victoria.
-(Australian Dictionary of Biography on line, Jewish Chronicle various reports.)
+(Australian Dictionary of Biography on line, various JC reports.)

 Rev. Emanuel Ritblatt